Region-Wise Correspondence Prediction between Manga Line Art Images: Experiments

 For cross-image region matching, our method achieves higher precision than the baseline, with a more noticeable improvement on the GenAI dataset.
 This is because the ATD dataset consists of frame pairs sampled from adjacent animation frames, where character motion and pose variations are relatively small, whereas the GenAI dataset presents a more challenging scenario with larger differences in structure and appearance.
 However, region recall remains relatively low (30--35\%), suggesting that our method still struggles to match small fragmented regions or large semantic regions that are inconsistently segmented (e.g., hair or clothing divided into multiple parts).
 This highlights the inherent difficulty of consistent region matching in highly abstract line art.

 \textbf{\textit{{{Ablation Study.}}}} We evaluate how the scale of the training dataset affects model performance.
 Patch-level Precision-Recall (PR) curves on the GenAI dataset are shown in Figure~\ref{fig:ablation_pr_curve}.
 As the size of the training set increases, both intra-image and cross-image matching consistently improve, indicating that larger datasets enable the model to learn more stable structural representations.
-For completeness, we provide the full patch-level and region-level quantitative tables in the supplementary material.